unm-campus-histories/spaces/docs/essays/mitchell-hall.md

 In the meantime, here's a **test image**, hopefully off to the right and taking up 1/3 of the page width.

-{% include figure.html class="img-right" width="33%" caption="Mitchell Hall in 1951" src="mitchell-hall.jpeg" %}
+{% include figure.html class="img-right" width="33%" caption="Mitchell Hall in 1951" src="images/mitchell-hall.jpeg" %}